Florida’s No-Fault Divorce Is a Dissolution That Distributes Responsibilities, Incomes and Assets

 By Orlando, Florida Divorce Attorney Eduardo J. Mejias

 No-Fault Divorce Is About the Distribution of Property, Income, Attorney Fees and Child Custody and Support

 The spouse seeking it does not have to have any justification for it, other than not wanting to continue the marriage because of irreconcilable differences.

 It is a process of making decisions about the distribution of the common assets, income and child rearing responsibilities due to the dissolution of the marriage.
-These are primarily: (a) the division of the marital assets net of debts, (b) the decision of whether or not alimony is awarded to a former wife or husband and for how much, and (c) the distribution of custody and support of their children.
+These are primarily: (a) the division of the marital assets net of debts, (b) the decision of whether or not alimony is awarded to a former wife or husband and for how much, the responsibility for attorney fees and (c) the distribution of custody and support of their children.